tueimage/essential-skills/linux-essentials.md

 This script will print the time every second.
 Save the file.
 Check with `cat` or `more` if the file has been written.
 Note that this script contains an infinite loop.
 It won't stop on its own.

-Run the file with the command `python my_clock.py`.
+Run the file with the command `$ python my_clock.py`.
 The script should print the current time every second.